Aluminum Wiring Vs. Copper

 Aluminum to Copper Conversion Cost & Timeline:

-- Device Replacement: Costs range from $55 to $120 per device and light fixture for copper pig tailing and device replacement.
+- Device Replacement: Costs typically range from $55 to $120 per point.

-- Timeline: Varies based on the number of devices.
-A small apartment may take 1-2 days, while larger apartments or single-family homes may take 3-5 days.
+- Timeline: Varies based on the number of devices and number of units in the apartment complex.
+A small apartment complex may take 1-2 days, while larger apartment complexes may take 50+ days.

 Why Compass Electrical Solutions

-- Expertise: With our seasoned team, we navigate complex electrical projects efficiently.
+- Expertise: With our seasoned team, we navigate complex electrical projects efficiently and minimize tenant disruption.

 - Compliance: We prioritize safety and adhere to industry standards for seamless insurance compliance.